I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_bitmapinfoheader.md

 Specifies the number of planes.
 This is always set to 1.

-`biSize`
+`biBitCount`

+Specifies the color bits per pixel.
+For example, 1, 4, 8, or 24.

+`biCompression`

-Specifies the size of the structure in bytes.
+Specifies the compression scheme.

 `biSizeImage`

 Specifies the size of bitmap bits in bytes.
 (Only required if using compression.)

-`biWidth`

-Specifies the width of the bitmap in pixels.

 `biXPelsPerMeter`